Mikaela Shiffrin: Team behind skiing's queen

 Shiffrin's mother Eileen travels with her in an unspecified role which includes coaching, mentoring, motivating, cooking, nursing, being a best friend and a mum all at the same time.

-"Some of her teammates have said 'I would never be able to have my mum around that much, it would make me crazy, forget it,' but Mikaela likes it, she's a family person," explained Eileen Shiffrin.
+"Some of her teammates have said, 'I would never be able to have my mum around that much, it would make me crazy, forget it,' but Mikaela likes it, she's a family person," Shiffrin's mother explains.

 Eileen and husband Jeff taught Mikaela to ski at the age of two in Vail, Colorado.
-When Mikaela made her debut on the World Cup circuit just before her 16th birthday in 2011.
-Her mum, a former nurse, was a natural fit to be part of her traveling entourage.
+When she made her debut on the World Cup circuit just before her 16th birthday in 2011, her mum, a former nurse, was a natural fit to be part of her traveling entourage.

 "Probably one of the factors that has made a difference between my career and anybody else is having her to keep me on track, to help me stay sane, to be my best friend, to be my mum, to be my coach," says Mikaela, who says the arrangement has grown organically and knows her mum will bow out at some stage, although not before next year's Winter Olympics.